tangowithcode/tango_with_django_2/manuscript/chapter3.md

 # Django Basics {#chapter-django-basics}
 Let's get started with Django!
 In this chapter, we'll be giving you an overview of the creation process.
-You'll be setting up a new project and a new Web application.
+You'll be setting up a new project and a new web application.
 By the end of this chapter, you will have a simple Django powered website up and running!

 ## Testing Your Setup